taygrave/airamends2/README.md

 #### I am currently looking for new opportunities!
 See more about me here: www.linkedin.com/in/thesselgrave

 # AIR AMENDS 2
 This project is the re-build of my first complete project, [AirAmends](https://github.com/taygrave/AirAmends) built in 2015, and highlights the new tech I've since learned in my last nearly three years as a professional web developer.
-Please use this repo as an example of my current coding profciency and style, as well as a testament to how quickly I can learn.
+Please use this repo as an example of my current coding proficiency and style, as well as a testament to how quickly I can learn.

 ## Technologies
 This app was built off the [React Slingshot](https://github.com/coryhouse/react-slingshot) starter template, which is comprised of the following notable technologies: